PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 FINISH IDEAS

-For a matte finish, use the back of an old t-shirt, butcher paper, or Kraft paper (think absorbent material) when re-pressing.
+For a matte finish, use the back of an old t-shirt, butcher paper, or Kraft paper (think absorbent or textured material) when re-pressing.

-For a semi-gloss finish, use a Teflon cover sheet or parchment paper (think non-absorbent material) during re-pressing.
+For a semi-gloss finish, use a Teflon cover sheet or parchment paper (think non-absorbent or smooth material) during re-pressing.

 TROUBLESHOOTING